SolomonB14D3/DAT-E6-Resilience/THEORY.md

 # Theory of Dynamic Alignment (DAT 2.0)

 ## 1. Geometric Foundation: The $E_6$ Projection
-Dynamic Alignment Theory (DAT) is predicated on the projection of the 6-dimensional $E_6$ Lie Algebra root lattice into 3-dimensional Euclidean space ($\mathbb{R}^3$).
+Discrete Alignment Theory (DAT) is predicated on the projection of the 6-dimensional $E_6$ Lie Algebra root lattice into 3-dimensional Euclidean space ($\mathbb{R}^3$).
 The 72 roots of $E_6$ provide a unique set of basis vectors that, when projected, generate an icosahedral quasicrystalline manifold.

 The alignment strength $A(n)$ as a function of the lattice order $n$ is defined by:
 $$A(n) \approx \frac{12}{\sin(\pi/(n-\delta))}$$